Why Most Leadership Programs Don’t Change Behavior

 Not because the content wasn’t good.

-Because systems are strong.
+Because old habits are strong.

 Urgency is strong.

-And most of the time, those forces are stronger than one good day of learning.
+Most of the time, those forces are stronger than one good day of learning.

 Insight Is Important.
 It’s Just Not Enough.